aiklanggoh/zomato-travel-food-analysis/README.md

 2. **Choice of AWS Lambda for Data Processing**
     - I chose AWS Lambda as the primary compute service for processing the JSON data and generating CSV files if I were to design and deploy on cloud.

-    - Reasoning:
+    The benefits of using AWS Lambda would be:
     - Serverless Architecture: Lambda allows for a fully serverless architecture, which reduces the need for server management and scales automatically based on the workload.
 This aligns well with the goal of processing daily data updates without requiring manual intervention.
     - Cost-Effectiveness: Lambda’s pay-per-use model ensures that costs are kept low, as we only pay for the compute time actually used during the processing of the data.
     - Integration with S3: Lambda integrates seamlessly with S3, allowing for easy triggering of functions upon the upload of a new JSON file.
 This event-driven model ensures that the workflow is automated and efficient.

 3. **Use of Amazon S3 for Data Storage**
     - S3 was chosen to store both the input JSON files and the output CSV files.

-    - Reasoning:
+    The benefits of using S3 would be:
     - Durability and Scalability: S3 provides 99.999999999% durability and virtually unlimited scalability, making it an ideal choice for storing both the raw JSON data and the processed CSV files.
     - Ease of Access: S3 allows easy access to the data from multiple AWS services, such as Lambda, and also provides public or restricted access to the files as needed.
     - Cost: S3 offers a low-cost storage solution, especially for the relatively small size of daily JSON and CSV files generated in this project.

 4. **Use of Event-Driven Processing**
     - The processing workflow is triggered by an S3 event when a new JSON file is uploaded.

-    - Reasoning**:
+    The benefits of using event-driven processing like step functions would be:
     - Automation: Event-driven processing ensures that the workflow is fully automated, with no need for manual intervention to start the data processing.
 This fits the goal of minimizing operational overhead.
     - Real-Time Processing: By triggering processing as soon as new data is available, the system ensures that the CSV files are up to date with the latest data, supporting timely decision-making and reporting.